fr407041/WM-811K_semiconductor_wafer_map_pattern_classified/README.md

 ![Classified_Result](https://github.com/fr407041/WM-811K_semiconductor_wafer_map_pattern_classified/blob/master/images/test_data_classified_rate.png)

+You can download the [test data classified result](https://github.com/fr407041/WM-811K_semiconductor_wafer_map_pattern_classified/blob/master/test_classified.csv) and [validate data classfied result](https://github.com/fr407041/WM-811K_semiconductor_wafer_map_pattern_classified/blob/master/valid_classified.csv) to check.

 <h3> Conclusion and future work </h3>
-For some reason, I can't post my model here.
+For some reason, currently I can't post my model here.

-There are things I want to do in the future :
+<br>There are several things I want to do in the future :

 1. Add none(8) pattern into classified, **but consider the amount of it** ( I don't want to deliver a joking/cheating model ).
 So I will have nine pattern (0、1、2、3、4、5、6、7、8) to classified.